tmr08c/tmr08c.github.io/content/blog/2021/04/adding-randomness-to-factoires/index.md

 => <User @first_name="string 5", @last_name="string 6">
 ```

+While this does not provide realistic data, it does provide an indication to the team that we don't care about the value of an attribute and just want a string value.

 ### Randomness

-While sequences generate similarly shaped data and aren't going to cover any particularly difficult-to-process data, they do introduce randomness into your system.
+Sequences provide an easy way to introduce randomness into your system.
 Every time your tests run in a different order, your factory has a chance of generating a value at a different step in the sequence, resulting in slightly different attributes.
-This small amount of variation provides an easy starting point for introducing randomness into your system.
+This small amount of variation provides an easy starting point for introducing randomness into your system but is limited.
+Let's explore a few other options that introduce more variation in our values.

 ## Sampling Options